-Table 1 A Summary of the number of patients who matched the required criteria from Hospital Episdoe Statistics and ResearchOne
+Table 1 A Summary of the number of patients who matched the required criteria from Hospital Episode Statistics and ResearchOne

 Table 1 summarises the data supplied from HES and ResearchOne.
 Data supplied from HES contained 181,063 patients from 6 hospitals (μ=30,177, σ=28,875.86) who matched the required criteria (see Patient Population).
 Data supplied from ResearchOne contained 33,666 (18.6%) of these patients from the 6 hospitals (μ=5,611, σ= 5,206.59).
 For two hospitals (G and H), no patients who matched the required criteria could be determined.

-NHS Digital determined the probable cause for this result to be the use of the Provider Code (5 character) (PROCODE5) field [24, 25, 50, 51] to determine the hospital associated with an episode.
+In response to a follow up query about low rates of case identification, NHS Digital determined the probable cause for this result to be the use of the Provider Code (5 character) (PROCODE5) field [24, 25, 50, 51] to determine the hospital associated with an episode.
 NHS Digital advised that the use of both the Provider Code (5 Character) (PROCODE5) field and the Site Code of Treatment (SITETRET) field [25, 50, 51] would likely yield a higher number of patients for each hospital, including those for which no patients with an index event were determined.

 Due to the impact on project timescales, we determined that this change to the data specification would not be feasible.
 After considerable discussion with NIHR and a further delay because of the COVID -19 pandemic, it was decided not to proceed with the analysis of the data we held from the 6 hospital sites.
 Such an analysis would have been proof that the data linkage we were attempting could be achieved but its value in terms of the overall outcomes we wished to achieve was limited.
-We therefore proceeded to destroy the data we had obtained and a certificate of destruction was signed by Leeds’ investigators and data management staff on 15th July 2021.
+We therefore proceeded to destroy the data we had obtained and a certificate of destruction was signed by the University of Leeds investigators and data management staff on 15th July 2021.

 Discussion